Gauravzz12/Edu/README.md

 Edutrack incorporates a smart chatbot to assist users with queries related to academics, resources, and more.
 - ## Performance Tracker
 Keep track of your academic performance over time with detailed insights and analytics.
-- ## Peer Management
-Effortlessly manage and connect with peers for collaborative learning and group projects.
-- ## Profile Forms
-Create and update your academic profile with ease, providing relevant information for a personalized experience.
 - ## Calendar
 Stay organized with a built-in calendar feature, helping you manage assignments, exams, and important dates.
 - ## Resource Library with Google Books Integration